silverbulletmd/silverbullet/website/Runtime API.md

 #maturity/experimental

-The Runtime API lets you interact with SilverBullet programmatically over HTTP — evaluate Lua expressions and run scripts from the command line, scripts, or external tools.
+The Runtime API lets you interact with SilverBullet programmatically over HTTP: evaluate Lua expressions and run scripts from the command line, scripts, or external tools.

 Requests are evaluated via Chrome DevTools Protocol (CDP) in a headless Chrome instance, which does the actual execution so all results reflect the live client state.